apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 #.
 Click Add Instance.

 #.
 Select a zone.
-Admin users also have to option to select a pod, cluster or host.
+Admin users will have the option to select a pod, cluster or host.

 #.
 Select a template, then follow the steps in the wizard.
 For more
    information about how the templates came to be in this list, see